 If you have sustained injuries in an accident with a semi-truck as a result of an unsafe commercial driver or negligent trucking company, you should not have to shoulder the physical, emotional, and economic harm without financial support.

 You have legal rights to compensation for your injuries and losses.

-By taking legal action against the unsafe driver, the driver’s employers, and others, you may have the ability to recover significant money damages to help you regain your health and rebuild your life.
+By taking legal action against the driver who’s caused you an injury, the driver’s employers, and others, you may have the ability to recover significant money damages to help you regain your health and rebuild your life.